 {\bfseries System Profiling:} This section focuses on quantitatively profiling the real-time performance of NeRC.
 Only a qualitative assessment of localization accuracy is provided here, as comprehensive evaluations on public and private benchmarks have already been presented in previous sections.

 (1) {\it Localization accuracy.} The reference trajectory is scheduled ahead of time, as shown in \autoref{fig:real_time_reference}.
 The user walked along the reference route, and the corresponding positioning result is presented in \autoref{fig: real_time_trajectory}.
 The red trajectory in \autoref{fig: real_time_trajectory} represents Google's baseline solution provided by the open-source GnssLogger software \cite{fu2020android}.
 Note that this is not the positioning result from the official Google Maps app, which utilizes in-phone GNSS chipset locations computed via the manufacturer’s proprietary algorithms.
-The baseline trajectory is visibly noisy and biased due to the severe multipath/NLOS propagation effects caused by the surrounding high-rise buildings.
-In contrast, NeRC’s solution, depicted in blue, closely follows the reference trajectory, demonstrating higher robustness and accuracy.
+The baseline trajectory is visibly noisy and biased due to severe multipath/NLOS propagation effects from the surrounding high-rise buildings.
+In contrast, NeRC’s solution (depicted in blue) closely follows the reference trajectory, demonstrating higher accuracy and greater robustness to noise.

 (2) {\it CPU overhead on mobile phones.} CPU and memory usage on the mobile device (Snapdragon 8+ Gen 1, 12 GB RAM) were measured using Android Studio’s live profiler \cite{xu2023practically,chen2024quantifying} under two conditions: with and without server connection. \autoref{fig: cpu_overhead} shows snapshots of the live profiling results.
 Our app, GnssQuest, demonstrates efficient performance in both cases.
 When the server is disconnected, average CPU usage is around 2\%, peaking at 13\%.
 The peak CPU usage is caused by map retrieval.
 Enabling the server connection adds only about 1\% additional CPU load.
 Mean memory usage is approximately 280 MB without the server, increasing by just around 10 MB when the connection is active.